Leads are Everywhere. Can you Capture Them?

 Instead of a one-way request, we’ve already started a conversation, without touching a website.

-Sending a text message is “micro-commitment”.
-It’s easy and fast.
-Some people might find it less intimidating than calling a business they don’t know.
+When a potential customer sends that text message they are making a “micro-commitment”.
+Something that’s easy, fast, and less intimidating than calling a business they don’t know.

-Mobile lead capture qualifies and pre-sells your leads without spending any additional time on your part.
+Mobile lead capture qualifies and pre-sells your leads without eating up your time.
 How?
 By sending an educational autoresponder series — pre-written email or text messages that explain the context, features, and benefits of your offer.

 So when that first phone call happens, both you and your lead are better informed.
 Your lead has already figured out if they are a match for your offer, and you have actionable personal information on your lead.